Meet the Teacher: Rebecca Detweiler

 How many years have you taught at Dayspring?
-The 2018-2019 school year is my fifth year at Dayspring.
+The 2019-2020 school year is my sixth year at Dayspring.

 What do you appreciate the most about the Principle Approach?
 As a math teacher, I appreciate the emphasis on learning to reason and think logically.
 Mathematics is all about problem-solving and reasoning from known information (truth); it is so much more than memorizing procedures and algorithms.

 What do you see in your students that is most encouraging?
 I have been blessed by the creative thinking of my students.
 I really enjoy struggling through math problems alongside my students.
 We get to bring different ideas to the process and work out a way to a solution.
 I get to see their desire to learn and perseverance in action.

 Why do you love teaching at Dayspring?
 I love the students.
 I love watching them grow in their relationships, academics, and spiritual life.
 It is a sweet thing to involved in their lives as they are formed into the people God wants them to be.

 How do you teach a biblical worldview in your classroom?
 The whole system of mathematics is based upon the presupposition that order exists in the world and can be discovered.
 This order is based in God’s character and reflected in his world.
 Whenever we stop to ask, “How do we know this is true?” we are confronted again with the ultimate reality of God.
 I also find it helpful to examine specific biblical principles such as these four reasons to study math, which I am highlighting this school year: